grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ### Testing the entire data flow

-The following example shows an integration test that tests the entire data flow of a plugin.
+The following example shows an integration test that tests the entire query data flow of a plugin.

 :::warning
 Hitting third-party APIs in end-to-end tests can be useful, but it may also have security concerns as well as introduce flakiness to your CI pipeline.
 You should always think it through carefully and consider using mocks instead.